GRC-SummerSchool/learn-python/Day1/Whitespace.md

 |----|----|----|
 # Whitespace
 Python takes a minimalist approach to typing and prefers to avoid unnecessary typing.
-Many languages use uses curly braces {} to denote groping of statements or blocks;
+Many languages use curly braces {} to denote grouping of statements or blocks;
 however, Python has chosen to represent the block structure of a program with simple indentation.

 ### Indentation

-The leading spaces and tabs (BUT DON'T USE THEM) provide the statement grouping or block definition.
+The leading 4 spaces (or tabs, BUT DON'T USE THEM) provide the statement grouping or block definition.
 Empty lines may appear anywhere, and can aid in the readability of your program.

 ```python